The DHIS2 Annual Conference will take place from 12-15 June! Learn More & Register

 Share input and explore the software roadmap in more detail

-to report bugs and request features for upcoming versions of the software, as well as vote for and track the progress of specific features and fixes.
-However, for complicated bugs or feature requests, we ask that you first post a description and explanation of why it is important on the DHIS2 Community of Practice (CoP), where the UiO team and other developers can review and provide feedback on the approach and use-case before you write the specification on Jira
+Reporting of software bugs is handled through our old process.
+We ask that you first post a description and explanation of the bug on the DHIS2 Community of Practice, where the UiO team and other developers can review and provide feedback before you write the bug ticket on Jira.